-Exodus Residence provides low-cost supportive housing units for adults with RN care coordination and work toward health care stabilization.
+Exodus Residence provides low-cost, supportive housing units for adults with RN care coordination and working toward health care stabilization.

 Priority is given to homeless individuals from Hennepin Health and North Memorial, those who are 55-years-old or older and those experiencing acute/chronic medical issues.